-Together these services are referred to as 'relevant services'.
+Together these services are referred to as 'relevant services'10.

-- 2. A bank can organise the provision of services for the performance of its activities, i.e. its service delivery model, in several ways11, which may in practice be combined: - it can outsource the provision of services to an external party (third-party provision of services); - it can allocate the provision of services to another entity within its group (provision of services by another group legal entity); - it can operate a business unit within the bank itself that provides services to one or more of its business units (intra-entity or in-house provision of services). - Whatever the service delivery model adopted by a bank, it needs to ensure the continuity of the relevant services during resolution and to facilitate separability and post-resolution restructuring.
+- 2. A bank can organise the provision of services for the performance of its activities, i.e., its service delivery model, in several ways11, which may in practice be combined: - it can outsource the provision of services to an external party (third-party provision of services); - it can allocate the provision of services to another entity within its group (provision of services by another group legal entity); - it can operate a business unit within the bank itself that provides services to one or more of its business units (intra-entity or in-house provision of services). - 3.
+Whatever the service delivery model adopted by a bank, it needs to ensure the continuity of the relevant services during resolution and to facilitate separability and post-resolution restructuring. - 4.
+Appropriate operational continuity arrangements may differ depending on the service delivery model employed by the bank.
+Moreover, the identified preferred and variant resolution strategy and other factors, such as the law applicable to the contracts governing relevant services and operational assets ('relevant contracts'), may also play a role and may impact the prioritisation for implementing the arrangements described in the sections below.